-Baked Apple With Walnuts1 of 10
+Baked Apple with Walnuts1 of 10

 Ricotta and Figs2 of 10

-Mix a 1/2 cup of low-fat ricotta cheese with chopped figs and a drizzle of honey.
+Mix 1/2 cup of low-fat ricotta cheese with chopped figs and a drizzle of honey.
 This nutrient-dense snack pairs a small helping of high-protein food with an easily digested carbohydrate to fill you up without going overboard.

 Cucumbers and Hummus3 of 10